 Every year, we spend more on our pets.
 Of course, there are more pets in our homes than ever before.
 According to the American Pet Products Association, pet ownership has grown tremendously in the US.
 The first year they did a survey, 56% of the U.S. households owned a pet.
-Today in 2021, 67% of U.S. households own at least one pet, which is an estimated 84.9 million homes.
+In 2023, 67.3% of U.S. households own at least one pet.
+The majority are dog owners, which are now in 69 million households.
 The organization estimates pet owners will collectively spend over $109.6 billion on our pets this year.
 Yes, that number is correct: billion with a B!
 Think that sounds like too much?
 Well, in 2020 we spent $103.6 Billion on our pets in ACTUAL dollars.
 It makes sense this number will continue to grow.

 The survey has shown 95% of pet owners are going to get their pet something for Christmas.
 Most pet owners will spend at least $36 on their pet, while some will spend well over $100.
 To help make your pet shopping easier, here are 10 products and items to get your pet.
 These are some finds our pet-loving staff has discovered on our own.
 They are in no particular order, just one convenient list to help you get started with your holiday pet shopping.

 Our Top 10 Christmas Gifts for the dog list is here!